 Installing new plugins creates different files & folders in your database.
-When you uninstall these plugins, leaving behind some files & folders in your WordPress database.
+When you uninstall these plugins, they leave behind some files & folders in your WordPress database.
 And that can drag down your page performance.
 Therefore, we recommend optimizing your database weekly at a minimum, daily is even better.

 5. Remove Unnecessary Plugins

-As part of your WordPress page speed optimization, we recommend you eliminate unneeded or unwanted plugins.
+We recommend eliminating unneeded or unwanted plugins for your WordPress page speed optimization.
 Get rid of redundant plugins wherever possible.
-And remove plugins that are not updated regularity and don’t work with current versions of your WordPress environment.
+And remove plugins that are not updated regularly and don’t work with current versions of your WordPress environment.